HomeArticlesGuideMuscle Building Guide

 Extremely active (twice-daily training) 1.9 Competitive athlete

 Example: An 80 kg, 175 cm, 30-year-old male who trains 3–5 days per week has a BMR of approximately 1,742 kcal/day.
-Multiplied by 1.55 (moderately active), his TDEE is roughly 2,700 kcal/day.
-This is his maintenance — the number at which his weight neither rises nor falls.
+Multiplied by 1.55 (moderately active), his TDEE comes to roughly 2,700 kcal/day.
+That's his maintenance, the number at which his weight neither rises nor falls.

-Use the TDEE Calculator to calculate your own number.
-The calculator uses the Mifflin-St Jeor equation, which is the most accurate formula for the general population.
-Also cross-check with the BMR Calculator if you want to see your resting metabolic rate in isolation.
+Use the TDEE Calculator to work out your own number.
+It runs on the Mifflin-St Jeor equation, the most accurate formula for the general population.
+Cross-check with the BMR Calculator too if you want to see your resting metabolic rate on its own.

-Why this step comes first: Every subsequent calculation — surplus, protein grams, macro splits — is a function of TDEE.
-Getting this number right prevents under-eating (which stalls muscle gain) and over-eating (which adds unnecessary fat).
+Why this step comes first: every subsequent calculation, surplus, protein grams, macro splits, is a function of TDEE.
+Getting this number right keeps you from under-eating (which stalls muscle gain) or over-eating (which adds unnecessary fat).

 Step 2: Set a Lean Bulk Calorie Surplus